lumi. Privacy Policy — plain-English explanation of how your journal data is collected, stored, and protected.

 3 — Audio recordings

-When you record or upload a voice note, the audio file is sent to a transcription service (OpenAI Whisper).
-Once transcription succeeds, the audio file is immediately and permanently deleted from the server. lumi. never stores your audio long-term.
+When you record or upload a voice note, the audio file is sent to a transcription service for conversion to text.
+Once transcription succeeds, the audio file is deleted from the server immediately and is not retained. lumi. does not store audio long-term.

 4 — Third-party services: what leaves the app and why